Register House Departments Roll of Honour 1914-1918

 Boy Clerk, General Registry Office (Scotland)

-Born 12 January 1891, Falkirk.
+Born 12 January 1891, Falkirk, son of Daniel O’May, glass merchant, and his wife Maggie Shields.
 Second Division Clerk in Registry of Deeds, Dublin, 1910-1911, on the staff of the 1911 Census, Edinburgh, 17 April 1911-14 April 1913, and thereafter in the Prison Commission, Edinburgh.
 O’May was mobilised with his Royal Scots Territorial Force unit in 1914.
 He received a commission in the Highland Light Infantry, 5 August 1916, and was promoted to Captain.
 He was fatally wounded in action.
 Unmarried, aged 27.
 In summer 1918 he was awarded a posthumous Military Cross.

 Died of wounds 3 April 1918.